Intraplate earthquake

 Distribution of seismicity associated with the New Madrid seismic zone (since 1974).
 This zone of intense earthquake activity is located deep within the interior of the North American plate.

-An intraplate earthquake occurs in the interior of a tectonic plate, in contrast to an interplate earthquake on the boundary of a tectonic plate.
-They are relatively rare compared to the more familiar interplate earthquakes.
-Buildings far from plate boundaries are rarely protected with seismic retrofitting, so large intraplate earthquakes can inflict heavy damage.
+An intraplate earthquake is an earthquake which occurs in the interior of a tectonic plate.
+They are relatively rare compared to the more familiar interplate earthquakes, which occur on the boundaries of tectonic plates.
+An earthquake that occurs within a subducting plate is known as an intraslab earthquake.

+Because buildings far from plate boundaries are rarely protected with seismic retrofitting, large intraplate earthquakes can inflict heavy damage.
 Examples of damaging intraplate earthquakes are the devastating 2001 Gujarat earthquake, the 2011 Christchurch earthquake, the 2012 Indian Ocean earthquakes, the 2017 Puebla earthquake, the 1811–1812 New Madrid earthquakes, and the 1886 Charleston earthquake.
-An earthquake that occurs within a subducting plate is known as an intraslab earthquake.

 Description

 The Earth's crust is made up of seven primary and eight secondary tectonic plates, plus dozens of tertiary microplates.
 The large plates move very slowly on top of convection currents in the underlying mantle.
 Because they do not all move in the same direction, plates often directly collide or slide laterally along each other, a tectonic environment that makes interplate earthquakes frequent.

 By contrast, relatively few earthquakes occur in intraplate environments away from plate junctures.
 These earthquakes often occur at the location of ancient failed rifts, partial fractures of existing plates, because they may leave a weakness in the crust vulnerable to regional tectonic strain.